wasabipesto/valinor/README.md

 | traefik.http.routers.example.rule=Host(`example.$DOMAIN`) | Looks at the incoming hostname and send traffic to this container if it matches. |
 | traefik.http.routers.example.middlewares=authelia@file | Forwards the request over to Authelia for login before serving the page. |

-You will need to set the docker connection in youor static configuration:
+You will need to set the docker connection in your static configuration:

 	providers:
 	  file: